7 Asana Integrations to Reinforce Your Project Management

 Price: free for the basic package, $20 / month for advanced functionality, 125$/month for full package and multiple teams.

 One of Asana’s sore spots is the way it handles images.
 It’s specifically true and poignant for bug reporting on a mobile device since most of the tickets usually go with images illustrating the bug itself.

 If you are into mobile app development, Instabug will become a true life-saver.
 With this, you can capture a screenshot of a bug on your mobile device and report it directly to Asana.
 You can also make an annotation on it and add comments so that the team would instantly get a clear vision of an issue and fix it faster.
-You user can even report bugs or submit their feedback via simple shake of their devices.
+You users can even report bugs or submit their feedback via a simple shake of their devices.

 Integrating Instabug with Asana will significantly speed up your bug fixing process providing you with all the details on a bug.
-Turn all your bugs into Asana tasks with just a few clicks and fix it without hassles.
+Turn all your bugs into Asana tasks with just a few clicks and fix them without hassles.